A Groupwise Approach for Inferring Heterogeneous Treatment Effects in Causal Inference: Introduction

-Recently, there has been great interest in estimating heterogeneous treatment effects using machine learning methods \citep{Su2009, Hill2011, AtheyImbens2016, Shalit2017, victor2018, Dorie2019, Hahn2020, NieWager2020}.
-A common focus in these work is estimating the conditional average treatment effect given a specific value of $p$ covariates $\bX_i = \bx$

-Here, $Y_{i}^{(a)}$ is the potential outcome of individual $i$ if he/she were to receive a binary treatment value $a \in \{0 ,1\}$.
-However, in practice and especially when there are more than a few covariates, nonparametric estimates of $\tau(\bx)$ become difficult to interpret.
-For instance, if there are $p=10$ covariates, understanding and grasping how the function $\tau(\bx)$ varies in 10-dimensional input space is a challenging task for most practitioners.
-Instead, an investigator may desire a simpler, interpretable, ``first-order'' summary of $\tau(\bx)$ that partitions the covariate space $\bX$ into $G$ non-overlapping subgroups and each subgroup highlights some meaningful aspect of $\tau(\bx)$.
-We call this approach to studying effect heterogeneity the \emph{groupwise approach} and is formally represented as
+Recently, there has been great interest in estimating heterogeneous treatment effects using machine learning methods \citep{Su2009, Hill2011, AtheyImbens2016, Shalit2017, victor2018, Dorie2019, Hahn2020, Kennedy2020, NieWager2020}.
+A common focus in these works is estimating the conditional average treatment effect (CATE) given a specific value of $p$ covariates $\bX_i \in \reals^p$, i.e., $\tau^*(\bX_i) = \EXP \big\{ Y_i^{(1)} - Y_{i}^{(0)} \cond \bX_i \big\} $ where $Y_{i}^{(a)}$ is the potential outcome of study unit $i$ if he/she were to receive a binary treatment value $a \in \{0 ,1\}$.
+However, in practice, investigators often hypothesize and discuss effect heterogeneity based on pre-defined, meaningful subgroups of study units.
+For example, in our empirical example from \citet{ECLSK1}, the authors studied the differential effects of early childhood care on children’s academic achievements among urban and rural communities; see Section \ref{sec:data2} for details.
+We call this approach to studying effect heterogeneity the \emph{groupwise approach} and the target estimand $\bT^* = (\tau_1^*,\ldots,\tau_G^*)\T$ is formally represented as

-Here, $M: \bX_i \to \{1,\ldots,G\}$ partitions the $p$-dimensional covariates $\bX_i$ into $G$ non-overlapping subgroups and $\tau_g = E \big\{ Y_i^{(1)} - Y_{i}^{(0)} \cond M( \bX_i = \bx) = g \big\} $ is the average treatment effect within the $g$th partition.
-A variation of approach \eqref{eq1-001} has been proposed where a simplifying and interpretable model for $\tau(\bx)$ is assumed, say $\tau(\bx)$ is linear in $\bx$ \citep{Imai2013, Zhao2017, Ding2019} or $\tau(\bx)$ is groups of matched pairs \citep{Hsu2013,Hsu2015}.
-Also, in the recent 2018 Atlantic Causal Inference Conference workshop on empirical investigations of effect heterogeneity, effect heterogeneity was framed as variations in treatment across \emph{subgroups} of individuals with similar covariates, rather than across the entire function $\tau(\bx)$.
-Finally, as we show below, under the groupwise framework, an efficient estimation procedure of each group's effects $\tau_g$ is simple and based on (non-parametric) one-way ANOVA.